vsajip/sarge/docs/overview.rst

 - Added encoding parameter to the ``Capture`` initializer.

-- Fixed bugs in Capture logic so that iterating over captures is closer to ``subprocess`` behaviour.
+- Fixed issue #6: addressed bugs in Capture logic so that iterating over captures is closer to ``subprocess`` behaviour.

 - Tests added to cover added functionality and reported issues.